PANTHORA

 Eslar craftsmanship represents the pinnacle of precision engineering combined with artistic sophistication.
 Their artificers' guilds produce mechanical devices of extraordinary complexity and beauty, incorporating clockwork mechanisms that achieve precision impossible for other races to duplicate.
 These devices range from astronomical instruments capable of predicting celestial events centuries in advance to automated manufacturing tools that can produce goods with perfect consistency.

 Perhaps most impressive are the memory engines—crystalline devices that can store and retrieve vast amounts of information.
-These artifacts are the technological heart of Panthoran society, allowing the preservation of knowledge in forms that cannot be lost to fire, flood, or the simple passage of time.
+These artifacts are the technological heart of Panthoran society, preserving knowledge in forms that cannot be lost to fire, flood, or the simple passage of time.
 The largest memory engines, housed deep beneath Isia, contain the accumulated wisdom of centuries and form the basis for all governmental decision-making.

-The most specialized crafters are those who work in Navarre, creating the unique tools and protective devices needed to safely interact with the Dead Lands.
-These craftsmen have developed techniques for creating items that resist necromantic corruption, using rare materials and complex enchantments that represent some of the most advanced magical engineering in the world.
+The most specialized crafters are those who work in Aethros, creating the unique tools and protective devices needed to safely guard against the undead prowling the Dead Lands.
+These craftsmen have developed techniques for creating items that combat necromancy, using rare materials and complex enchantments that represent some of the most advanced magical engineering in the world.

 Geography and Resources